caucajun/NotQuiteReddit/README.md

-# shittyReddit
+# NotQuiteReddit
-My Laravel clone of Reddit, but shitty because I'm new to this sort of thing.  :)
+My Laravel clone of Reddit, but not quite any good, because I'm new to this sort of thing.  :)